thiagoa/notes/Windows.md

   - Run `wsl --list --online` to see available distros
   - Run `wsl --install -d Ubuntu` to install Ubuntu
   - Run `sudo apt update` and `sudo apt upgrade`
+- Run Windows Terminal as user
   - Install dotfiles
+  - Set it as the default terminal app
   - Go to "Settings -> Ubuntu
     - Go to "General" -> "Starting directory" -> Set "/home/thiago"
       - Remember that with my dotfiles setup, `Ctrl + Shift + d` opens a tab reusing the current tab's dir